opencord/cord/docs/quickstart.md

  * Runs a `curl` from the subscriber test client, through the vSG, to the Apache server.

 Success means that the Apache server launched by the *exampleservice* tenant is fully configured and is reachable from the subscriber client via the vSG.
-If it succeeds, you should see some lines like these in the output:
+If it succeeded, you should see some lines like these in the output:

 ```